 - Oil central heating

-- Electric oven and electric hob, microwave, fridge, freezer, washing machine, tumble dryer, TV with Freeview, DVD
+- Electric oven and electric hob, microwave, fridge, freezer, washing machine, tumble dryer, TV with Freeview, DVD and WiFi

 - Fuel and power inc. in rent